stuart-abhishek/100-Days-Of-Python/README.md

+ ---

-🐍 100 Days of Python Challenge
+🐍 100 Days of Python — by Stuart Abhishek

+> “Small consistent steps create giant success.” — Stuart Abhishek

-Welcome to my 100 Days of Python journey!
+Welcome to my 100 Days of Python challenge — a personal mission to master Python, develop real-world problem-solving skills, and build a portfolio that proves passion, discipline, and creativity.
-This repository documents my daily progress in mastering Python from beginner to advanced level.
-Each day, I build a new project — starting simple and gradually creating AI-style, data-driven, and logic-based programs.

-I’m following this challenge to:

-Build a strong foundation in Python 🧠

-Learn to think like a programmer 💻

-Develop creative and impactful projects 🚀

-Prepare myself for MIT/Stanford Computer Science goals 🎯
+Each day I design, code, and upload a new project — from beginner fundamentals to AI-inspired applications — preparing myself for my dream:
+🎯 IIT Madras → MIT / Stanford Computer Science.

 ---